rahulsharmahere/finfly/README.md

 npx react-native run-android

 The app should open automatically on your Android emulator or connected device.

 ⚠️ Note: I develop on Windows so only the Android build is tested and generated here.

 On iOS (Mac only)

-Since I don’t have a Mac, I cannot generate the iOS build myself.
+Since I don't have a Mac, I cannot generate the iOS build myself.

 If you are on macOS, you can build it by following these steps:

-Install Xcode

-.

-Install pods:
+> Install pods:
+>

-cd ios
+> cd ios
+>

-pod install
+> pod install
+>

-cd ..
+> cd ..

 Run on iOS simulator: